 How do I participate?

-Share with us how you are creating a new narrative of hope for our planet by using #EarthOptimism and #ImAnEarthOptimistBecause.
-Post messages, photos, or videos in celebration of the campaign on social media.
-Make sure to include the hashtags in every post so everyone can find them.
+Share with us how you are creating a new narrative of hope for our planet by using #EarthOptimism.
+Post messages, photos, or videos in celebration of the Summit.

-Your social media posts can occur any time – during the lead up to the digital event, Earth Day weekend, or any time after.
+Your social media posts can occur any time – during the lead up to the Summit, Earth Day weekend, or any time after.

 How can we connect to Earth Optimism social media platforms?